About the Service

 Colorization of B&W photos

-All the meticulous work is personally handled by Ed, the studio owner and lead photographer who is a Photoshop expert with his retouching classes taught for Professional Photographers of America.
+This meticulous work is personally handled by Ed, the studio owner and lead photographer who is a Photoshop expert with his retouching classes taught for Professional Photographers of America.
 He also offers beauty retouching and fantasy art.
 Check out his sample tutorial on Photoshop magic bringing a failed image to an epic poster.

 Sending Photos to Us